dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

-In the code above, there are three thing that worth mentioning.
-First, we must replace `AUTH0_CLIENT_ID` and `AUTH0_DOMAIN` with the values that we took note before.
-Second, the `ID_TOKEN` references the key were the JWT token will be saved (on the user's browser `localStorage`).
+In the code above, there are three things that worth mentioning.
+First, we must replace `AUTH0_CLIENT_ID` and `AUTH0_DOMAIN` with the values that we noted previously.
+Second, the `ID_TOKEN` references the key were the JWT will be saved (on the user's browser `localStorage`).
 And third, the constructor of this service adds a callback listener to the `authenticated` event on Lock.
-This callback saves the token issued by Auth0 in the `localStorage`.
-To sign out a user, it is just a matter of removing this token from the `localStorage`.
+This callback saves the token issued by Auth0 in `localStorage`.
+To sign out a user, it is just a matter of removing this token from `localStorage`.

-Our `AuthService` class is good to go, but, unlike `components`, Angular CLI does not add `services` to our `@NgModule` definition by default.
-To do this, open `src/app/app.module.ts` file, add this `service` as a `provider` and, also, configure Angular Material in the `imports` property.
+Our `AuthService` class is good to go, but unlike `components`, Angular CLI does not add `services` to our `@NgModule` definition by default.
+To do this, open `src/app/app.module.ts` file, add this `service` as a `provider` and add Angular Material in the `imports` array:

 ```typescript
 // ... other imports